Lupus - Symptoms of lupus

 - high temperature (fever) of 38C (100.4F) or above

 - swollen lymph glands (small, bean-shaped glands found throughout your body, including your neck, armpits and groin)

 - recurring mouth ulcers

 - memory loss

-- anaemia - a condition where a lack of red, oxygen-carrying blood cells can cause fatigue and shortness of breath
+- shortness of breath due to lung inflammation, heart involvement or anaemia - a condition where a lack of red, oxygen-carrying blood cells can cause fatigue and shortness of breath

 Raynaud's phenomenon - a condition that limits the blood supply to your hands and feet when it is cold